aarononward/traffic_collision_analysis/README.md

  - Business WFH policies

 ---------------
-#### Team Members:
-Aaron Morataya-Rodriguez
-Bethania Sequera
-Juliana Lima
-Michael Bernstein
-Nasr Salahuddin
-Zohair Zulfiqar

-If you have any questions or feedback, please feel free to reach out to any of our team members.
+If you have any questions or feedback, please feel free to reach out to any of our team members: Aaron Morataya-Rodriguez, Bethania Sequera, Juliana Lima, Michael Bernstein, Nasr Salahuddin, Zohair Zulfiqar.

 Let's make this presentation a great success together.

 Thank you for your attention, and see you in the presentation!